pharmbio/pachyderm-gpu/README.md

 ## Deploy Pachyderm on Kubernetes

+> **NOTE:** You can skip this step if you followed the instructions for setting up a Vagrant box.

 Deploy the Kubernetes Package Manager on your newly instantiated cluster:
 ```bash
 > kubectl -n kube-system create sa tiller